-•Intravenous infusion of vancomycin is associated with the development of red man syndrome (RMS).
-Red man syndrome presents with flushing and redness of the face, neck, and torso, pruritus, and burning.
+•Intravenous infusion of vancomycin is associated with the development of red man syndrome.
+Red man syndrome typically consists of flushing, rash of the face, neck, and torso, pruritus, and burning.
 The patient often becomes dizzy and agitated.

-•If symptoms of red man syndrome appear, the infusion should be stopped immediately and the physician should be notified.
+•If symptoms of red man syndrome appear, the infusion should be discontinued immediately and the physician should be notified.

-•Incorrect: Bradycardia, hypertension, and apnea are not symptoms of red man syndrome.
+•Bradycardia, hypertension, and apnea are not symptoms of red man syndrome.
 The reaction can progress to full anaphylaxis, causing hypotension, dypnea, and tachycardia.